apelullo/bluecoats_measurement_response_program_ops/README.md

-# bluecoats_measurement_response_program_ops
+# Bluecoats - A Human-Centric Measurement and Response Program
- Bluecoats is a closed-loop, human-centric measurement and response Initiative coordinating the training, resources, and operational mechanisms needed to empower staff and management to systematically diagnose issues and develop custom solutions that improve wellbeing, streamline operations, stabilize staff and patient populations, and, ultimately, bolster the financial health of the organization.
+* **Description**: Bluecoats is a closed-loop, human-centric measurement and response program coordinating training, resources, and operational mechanisms to empower health system staff and management to systematically diagnose issues and develop custom solutions that improve employee wellbeing, streamline operations, and bolster the financial health of the organization.
+* **Role**: *Lead Data Scientist* allocated to the Blucoats program